Bai is known for its lineup of popular low-calorie drink options like antioxidant-infused waters, teas, and lemonades.1

 Bai Antioxidant Infusion Mango Raspberry Keto Smoothie Recipe

-Not only have we established the answer to “is Bai keto”, but we have covered several healthier, low carb, and keto alternatives as well.
-Now it’s time to share how to make our favorite Bai keto smoothie recipe for the days you aren’t really craving the Tropical Smoothie keto options
+We’ve not only clarified whether Bai is keto-friendly, but we’ve also explored several healthier, low-carb, and keto alternatives.
+Now it’s time to share how to make our favorite Bai keto smoothie recipe for the days you aren’t really craving the Tropical Smoothie keto options.

 Named the “Bai antioxidant infusion mango raspberry keto smoothie”, this refreshing and healthy smoothie not only tastes amazing but will not kick anyone out of ketosis.
 This recipe is our own, but Bai has a multitude of recipes on their website as well, including not only smoothies but cocktails, mocktails, and food categories too.